itk-dev/Urban-media-space/sites/all/modules/contrib/l10n_client/README.txt

  3. Click the  "TRANSLATE TEXT" button in the right bottom corner of the webpage The on-page translation pane appears, showing all strings available on the current webpage in the left column.
-Already translated strings are marked green. yet untranslated strings are shown in white.
+Already translated strings are marked green, yet untranslated strings are shown in white.
 You can filter the list using the input field in the left bottom corner of the page.
  4. Select a string in the left column to see the source text and the translation (if available).
 You can add your own translation or edit the